ricoandreaslepp/python/banking_system/README.md

 # banking_system

-A working text-based bank built in Python!
+A CLI bank built in python, currently very broken.

 * Creates and stores accounts and their data:
 1) username